immuni-app/immuni-app-ios/README.md

 Please note the following:

 - The project may be built and run in the simulator.
-- If you wish to install the application on a real device, you will need to join the [Apple Developer Program](https://developer.apple.com/programs/) and sign the App with your certificate.
+- To try the aplication on your own test device, you will need to join the [Apple Developer Program](https://developer.apple.com/programs/) and sign the App with your certificate.
 - Apple requires a [special entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_exposure-notification) to make the [Exposure Notification](https://developer.apple.com/documentation/exposurenotification) system work.
 To obtain this entitlement, you must be either a government entity or a developer approved by a government entity to develop an application on behalf of a government for COVID-19 response efforts.
 This is stated in the [APIs addendum](https://developer.apple.com/contact/request/download/Exposure_Notification_Addendum.pdf).
 You should remove _Exposure Notification_ entitlements from the entitlements file before compiling the application.
 You may build and use the application, but you will not be able to use the underlying Exposure Notification system.

 For more information about how the project is generated and structured, please refer to the [CONTRIBUTING](CONTRIBUTING.md) file.